 Here are a few of the roles that stand to benefit from third-party risk management in 2021:

 The right TPRM solution can bring these teams together by providing a central place for building and managing vendor profiles; accessing correlated cyber, business and financial risk intelligence; and collaborating with vendors on reducing risk at every stage.

 Stay tuned for four more predictions coming next week.
-In the meantime, get a leg up on your 2021 TPRM plan with our best practices guide, Five Steps to Proactive Third-Party Risk Management, or assess your program using our online risk assessment calculator.
+In the meantime, get a leg up on your 2021 TPRM plan with our best practices guide, Navigating the Vendor Risk Lifecycle: Keys to Success at Every Stage, or assess your program using our online risk assessment calculator.

 Want to know how Prevalent can help you tackle your specific TPRM challenges?
 Request a personalized demo.